-We’ve done the Camino Frances in April 2017 … and loved every aspect thereof.
+We have done the Camino Frances in April 2017 … and loved it!

-The freedom of walking with just a backpack with the bare necessities, the beauty of an unknown country and possibility of meeting new friends had a tremendous effect on our lives.
+The freedom of walking with just a backpack with the bare minimum, the beauty of an unknown country and possibility of meeting new friends had a tremendous effect on our lives.

-So, the thought crossed our minds to do another long-distance hike.
-We’ve considered several options – there are the stunning Lycian Way in Turkey, the untouched wilderness in Patagonia or even the iconic Machu Pichu hike in Peru.
+The thought crossed our minds to do another long-distance hike.
+We considered several options – there are the stunning Lycian Way in Turkey, the untouched wilderness in Patagonia or even the iconic Machu Pichu hike in Peru.

-Eventually we’ve decided the Lycian Way was something we would enjoy … but somehow, we’ve just never got to buy the tickets to Turkey.
+Eventually we decided the Lycian Way was something we would enjoy … but somehow, we just never got to buy the tickets to Turkey.
 It was almost as if there was something else that was calling us …

-In December 2017 we were sitting at our home in Cape Town around a fire pondering about where we should go … and then … we’ve reflected back on our Camino Frances and decided “What about the Portuguese Camino”?
+In December 2017 we were sitting at our home in Cape Town next to a fire pondering about where we should go … and then … we reflected back on our Camino Frances and decided “What about the Portuguese Camino”?

-Within a week, we’ve bought our tickets and started to get our paperwork in order for our Schengen Visas.
-We’ve again contacted the Confraternity of Saint James of South Africa in Milnerton near Cape Town and in a very short time we were in the prime possession of the important Credencial del Peregrino!
+Within a week, we bought our flight tickets and started to get our paperwork in order for our Schengen Visas.
+Once again, we contacted the Confraternity of Saint James of South Africa in Milnerton near Cape Town and in a very short time we were in the prime possession of the important Credencial del Peregrino!

 Our Credencial del Peregrino – issued by the Confraternity of Saint James of South Africa

-We’ve read that the route was not that well marked from Lisbon and therefore most pilgrims do the Portuguese Camino from Porto.
-But we’ve had 5 weeks to our disposal and wanted to experience as much as possible from the Portuguese Camino – for us then, the route will start in Lisbon in Portugal and ends in Santiago de Compostela in Spain.
+We have read that the route was not that well marked from Lisbon and therefore most pilgrims do the Portuguese Camino from Porto.
+But we had 5 weeks available and wanted to experience as much as possible from the Portuguese Camino – for us then, the route will start in Lisbon in Portugal and ends in Santiago de Compostela in Spain.
 A distance of around 620km, depending whether you are taking the coastal- or inland route from Porto.

-We’ve, once again, opted for John Brierley’s guidebook to take with us on the Portuguese Camino
+And once again, we bought the John Brierley guidebook to take with us on the Portuguese Camino